5 Reasons Why You Should Play in an Ensemble

 When you are playing in an ensemble, the only way that you can know if you are playing your part right is to listen out diligently.
 If you play the violin in an orchestra, you need to listen to the other players in the same section to make sure that you play precisely with them.
 At the same time, you will also need to listen to the different instrument sections that are related to the part that you are playing.
 Musicians that are playing in a group need to constantly listen and adapt their playing in terms of intonation, articulations, dynamics, and various musical nuances.

 An ensemble setting is the best place for musicians to learn from each other.
 Even professional musicians can learn from their colleagues.
 Students can benefit from playing together with musicians who are more skillful and experienced.
 Some youth orchestra place their members playing side by side with professional orchestra players as part of their training.
-Everyone wants to look good in front of their peers; being in an environment like this can help to motivate the students to practice harder.
+Everyone wants to look good in front of their peers; being in an environment like this can motivate the students to practice harder.

 Having a Sense of Achievement